Posted by Barb Gavitt, ITP, SILA-F ● March 25, 2022

 Use Content Support

-If you need technical support or have content questions, you can submit a support ticket by clicking on the question mark at the top of the page or by emailing email@example.com.
+If you have content questions, you can submit a support ticket by clicking on the question mark at the top of the page or by emailing email@example.com.

 Sign Up for a Web Class

-Once you complete your online course, you can attend a web class taught by an instructor in real time.
+Once you complete your online course and are looking for additional support, you can enroll in a web class taught by an instructor in real time.
 During this class, difficult concepts will be explained, examples will be shared, and you can ask questions.

 Follow these steps and you will pass your exam on the first attempt!